| Jean LeLoup & Bob Ponterio

-This lesson will present a few basics for using a video camera to record a scene for inclusion in a multimedia presentation.
+This lesson will present a few basics for capturing a video scene for inclusion in a multimedia presentation.

 Basic Steps: